SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

     * **For public projects:** you can simply select your project from the dropdown.
 A searchbar inside the dropdown will help you find it easily.
 Just select it and click on the "Save" button.

-    * **For private projects:** you'll have to log in using the links provided under the dropdown.
+    * **For private projects:** log in using the links provided under the dropdown.
 Once logged in, your private projects will appear in the dropdown.
 Select the one you are interested in, and click on "Save".

 ## FAQ
 **Is it possible to trigger analyses on Linux or macOS agents?**